scalar-labs/scalar-ist/docs/how_to_use_en.md

 ### Registration of business operator handling personal information

 You will need to register using the `schema.cql`.
-After this you can register the company.
+After this, you can register the company.

 ```
 build/install/deploy_tool/bin/deploy_tool -f build/resources/main/command/register_company.json
 ```

 ### Register the user profile information of the business operator handling personal information

-You first need admin profile, and then you can register the user profile.
+You first need an admin profile, and then you can register the user profile.
 ```
 build/install/deploy_tool/bin/deploy_tool -f build/resources/main/command/upsert_user_profile_admin.json
 build/install/deploy_tool/bin/deploy_tool -f build/resources/main/command/upsert_user_profile_controller.json